cosmocoder1/LaunchLens/README.md

-# 🚀 spacex-data-pipeline
+# 🚀 LaunchLens

 **ETL pipeline and analysis for public SpaceX launch data using Python + SQLite.**

-This project builds a complete data flow from raw API ingestion to feature-rich visual analysis, producing insights into mission trends, rocket performance, and strategic planning.
+This project builds a complete data flow from raw SpaceX API ingestion to visual and ML-powered analysis, delivering insights into mission trends, rocket performance, strategic planning, and launch success prediction.

 ---